-We are all creatures of comfort and familiarity.
+We are creatures of comfort and familiarity.
 Whenever we step outside our comfort zone, sometimes also referred to as our familiar zone, we experience a level of discomfort or unease.

 The good thing is stepping out of our comfort zone doesn’t necessarily have to be something gigantic.
-I personally think it’s wiser to build up our confidence to challenge ourselves gradually and then over time, we can attempt the more challenging things like changing careers, starting a new business, or relocating to a different state or country.
+I think it’s wiser to build up our confidence to challenge ourselves gradually and then over time, we can attempt the more challenging things like changing careers, starting a new business, or relocating to a different state or country.

 One of the most challenging things I have done in my life is learning to speak in front of an audience.
 In my previous career, I had some experience of speaking in front of groups but they were mainly related to work or company issues, and the audience size was usually less than 50.
-Plus most of the presentations I gave were mainly focused on sharing information, not necessarily motivating or inspiring the audience to take action towards an outcome.
+And most of the presentations I gave were mainly focused on sharing information, not necessarily motivating or inspiring the audience to take action towards an outcome.

 When I started learning the skills of professional speaking, I found it extremely challenging.
 Being an introvert, standing in front of an audience and sharing my story brought up so much fear in me that many times, I considered quitting.
-However I knew that learning to speak well in front of audiences was a skill that would serve me in the future, so I stuck with it.
+However, I knew learning to speak well in front of audiences was a skill that would serve me in the future, so I stuck with it.

 I looked for speaking opportunities wherever I could in the early days.
 I called up Rotary clubs and asked if they were looking for a guest speaker.
-Luckily, most Rotary clubs were always needing guest speakers so I was able to gain valuable experience and improve my skills speaking in front of audiences ranging from 20 to 70 in size.
+Luckily, most Rotary clubs were always needing guest speakers, so I gained valuable experience and improved my skills speaking in front of audiences ranging from 20 to 70 in size.

-Stepping outside of our comfort zone allows us to tap into reserves we didn’t know we had plus it increases our confidence and awareness of what’s possible for us.
+Stepping outside of our comfort zone allows us to tap into reserves we didn’t know we had and it increases our confidence and awareness of what’s possible for us.

 - Have a conversation with a stranger.
 Most of grew up being told not to talk to strangers.
 What could be a better way to challenge that belief than to actually talk to someone you don’t know.
 Who knows, that stranger may turn out to be someone valuable in your life.

 - Do not touch your phone for a few hours.
 As much as our phones are now an integral part of our lives, it can also prevent us from having real conversations with those around us.
-Challenge yourself to just be present rather than reaching for your phone to find out what is going on in the world, especially the social media world.
+Challenge yourself to just be present rather than reaching for your phone to find out what’s going on in the world, especially the social media world.

 - Meditate a couple of times during the day.
 Meditation improves our ability to concentrate and provides us with much better clarity.
 Starting and ending a day with meditation will help you relax more and refocus on what you’d like to achieve.

 - Turn off the television.
-If we’re really honest, we’ll admit that we don’t need to watch television.
+If we’re really honest, we’ll admit we don’t need to watch television.
 Instead of spending time in front of the box, use that time to have a conversation with a loved one or a friend or do something productive.

 - Learn a new word.
 If you learn a new word every day for a year, that’s an additional 365 words you can add to your vocabulary.
-Multiply that over five years and that’s over 1800 new words that will now know.
+Multiply that over five years and that’s over 1800 new words that you’ll now know.
 This can easily be done by subscribing to a word of the day service.

 - Give someone a genuine compliment.
 People love compliments and saying something nice to someone can give them a boost and make them feel good about themselves.
-Plus you’ll also feel good for giving the compliment.
+And you’ll also feel good for giving the compliment.

 - Strengthen your opposite hand.
 It can be something simple as cleaning your teeth or preparing a meal.
 If you want to take it to the next level, try writing with your opposite hand.

 - Describe your day in a journal.
-Being able to reflect back on your day takes discipline and effort, however the benefits are enormous.
-If you reflect back on your day, you give yourself the chance to extract lessons and reflect on how you can improve if you have a similar experience in the future.
+Being able to reflect on your day takes discipline and effort, however the benefits are enormous.
+If you reflect on your day, you give yourself the chance to extract lessons and reflect on how you can improve if you have a similar experience in the future.

 Question: What is another simple thing that can be done to step out of our comfort zone every day?